jriegs19/jriegs19.github.io/index.markdown

 I'm Jason, and I am a recent graduate of the University of Colorado Boulder with a B.S. in Computer Science.

-This here is my WIP personal portfolio website, If you happen to have made it here, I'm not sure how, but welcome!
+This here is my WIP personal portfolio website, welcome!
+It's a bit barren at the moment.

 I am passionate about software development, roller hockey, dancing, and tea :)